 Ad-hoc flame tests can be used to screen out some materials.
-Simple match tests, or using a cigarette lighter on a small sample, can be used to assess ease of ignition, provided that the test is carried out in the open air, away from combustible materials and with a fire extinguisher to hand.
+Simple match tests, or using a cigarette lighter, can be used to assess ease of ignition, but any such tests must be carried out in the open air, away from combustible materials, and with a fire extinguisher to hand.